synapsecns/synapse-contracts/contracts/vault/Bridge.md

 }
 ```

-- `checkSwapParams` is used for every _Bridge Out to EVM_ function, to check `destinationSwapParams` parameter for being a [valid](#valid-swapparams) swap description.
+- `checkSwapParams` is used in `bridgeToEVM`, to check `destinationSwapParams` parameter for being a [valid](#valid-swapparams) swap description.

-- There are no access modifiers, meaning anyone can call bridge out functions.
-However, interacting via `BridgeRouter` is highly recommended, as it is doing the needed checks, and is also handling any bridged tokens requiring a Wrapper Contract to bridge them.
+- There are no access modifiers, meaning anyone can call **Bridge Out** functions.
+However, calling `bridgeTo[EVM|NonEVM]` requires transferring bridge token to `Bridge` first.
+This means one would need to interact with a smart contract, which would load token into `Bridge` and call needed **Bridge Out** function.

+  > An example of such contract is `BridgeRouter`, which not only allows to bridge a token, but also enables doing a swap from any token into bridge token before that.

 ## Function list